AdobeDocs/campaign-web.en/help/v8/content/generative-full-content.md

 With AI Assistant open, you can now configure the generation settings to create content that matches your brand and campaign goals.
 Customize text and image parameters, add brand assets, and provide prompts to guide the AI in generating relevant variations for your audience.

-1. Enable the **[!UICONTROL Use original content]** option for AI Assistant to personalize new content based on the selected content.

 1. Select your **[!UICONTROL Brand]** to ensure AI-generated content aligns with your brand specifications.
 [Learn more](brands.md) on Brands.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.